-Would you buy and have grocery items delivered to you if it saved you up to 30% than national supermarket chains?
+Would you buy and have grocery items delivered to you if it saved you up to 30% more than national supermarket chains?

-We’re a family of five, with three kids at or under the age of 7 — 7, 5, and 3 to be exact.
-Two years ago, my family found itself in the throws of navigating life with a 5, 3, and 1 year old.
+We’re a family of five, with three kids at or under the age of 7 — 7, 5, and 3, to be exact.
+Two years ago, my family found itself in the throws of navigating life with a 5, 3, and 1-year-old.

-Fast forward a few years, and food and grocery delivery services are every mother’s dream come true, especially a mother of young children.
+Fast forward a few years, and food and grocery delivery services are every mother’s dream come true, especially for a mother of young children.

-Like any other fast growing metropolis, Austin is home to a number of varying food and grocery delivery service providers.
+Like any other fast-growing metropolis, Austin is home to a number of varying food and grocery delivery service providers.

-I recently discovered one these service providers — conveniently parked next to my car — as I jumped into my car to travel home from receiving a haircut at a local barbershop.
+I recently discovered one of these service providers — conveniently parked next to my car — as I jumped into my car to travel home from receiving a haircut at a local barbershop.

-I’m also digging the HowsMyDriving.com domain decal — a driver reporting service that offers reliable unbiased feedback from the driving public, but that’s a story for another day.
-Good domain either way though.
+I’m also digging the HowsMyDriving.com domain decal — a driver reporting service that offers reliable, unbiased feedback from the driving public, but that’s a story for another day.
+Good domain either way, though.

 Nevertheless, Imperfect.com is the perfect domain without a rival and one that lends itself to becoming the quintessential brand that’s simple and memorable.